-Talking memes & art with the Distracted Boyfriend creator
+Talking to the accidental creator of your favourite meme

 - TextAnna Cafolla

 We’ve already embarked on one journey this year into the sometimes twisted, absolutely WTF-is-going-on-why-is-that-baby-smoking world of stock photography with @darkstockphotos.
 In the last few weeks, a new incongruous stock image-turned-viral sensation has taken over Twitter, what you may know as the ‘Distracted Boyfriend Meme’.
 The image has morphed into a vessel for everything from political and social commentary, to obscure anime references and hyperspecific moments in your own life or mid-2000s pop culture.
+It's now even got its own film trailer.

 The original photo, titled “Disloyal Man Walking With His Girlfriend and Looking Amazed at Another Seductive Girl”, was taken by photographer Antonio Guillem, who hails from Barcelona.
 The social media phenomenon is easily reproduced to fit any story, culture or moment you or someone else got a bit fucked over.
 Guillem spoke to Dazed and other media outlets about the origins of the internet fave, which will probably be a distant memory in the Twittersphere hive mind once this writer here hits publish.